coriumgit/Corium3D/README.md

 # Corium3D

 A game engine infrastructure under construction.
 This is actually my hands-on study in game engine programming.
-My aim is to produce the main componentes that make up a game engine, And To each component I add functionality on the basis of how fun I find it to implement :)
+My aim is to produce the main componentes that make up a game engine.
+For each component I broaden the functionality just on the basis of how fun I find it to implement :)

 * Core (VS Project - Corium3D) components:
 	* 	Game loop.